Jessica Traynor reviews, interviews & books of the year

 The intimate, visceral and often wickedly funny poems of Pit Lullabies journey through the darker days of new parenthood, teasing out the anxieties which plague us when night falls.
 Violence against women, the destruction of our environment, the poisons and pitfalls of 21st-century living are explored here in poems by turns lyrical and earthy, yearning and angry.

-In March 2023, Jessica Traynor was named recipient of the Lawrence O'Shaughnessy Award for Poetry 2023, a prestigious American award which honours both the literary achievement of the poet and their contribution to the community of writers in Ireland.
-More on this story here.
+Jessica Traynor is the recipient of the Lawrence O'Shaughnessy Award for Poetry 2023, which honours both the literary achievement of the poet and their contribution to the community of writers in Ireland, and the Field Day Tundish Award 2024 for contribution to the arts in Ireland.
+Her fourth collection New Arcana will be published by Bloodaxe in September 2025.

 ’Anatomy Scan’ from Pit Lullabies was Highly Commended by the Forward Prize judges in 2022 and is included in The Forward Book of Poetry 2023.